ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 Once your Jenkins server is fully setup, follow the steps [here](./docs/devops/README.md) to setup a CICD pipeline for `browncompute-inventory-dal`.

 ## Test Driven Development
 The service and data access object classes were developed by starting from the tests.
 Since Ken Bent wrote his book: "Test Driven Development by Example" in 2002, the practice is used in thousand of projects.
-At ILOG then IBM we adopt this practice since 2003.
+At ILOG then IBM, we adopted this practice since 2003.
 So without redoing a how to do TDD, we just want to summarize some of the practices we used in this project.

 The first tests were to validate the access to data and to validate CRUD operations happy path.
 The tests use the service Data Access Object to validate we can create, update, read and delete items.